 In Mickler’s most recent position with ICADV, she collaborated with key stakeholders throughout the Indiana Balance of State to integrate survivors into the existing coordinated entry process.
 She oversaw a statewide coordinated entry marketing campaign to increase awareness to reach underserved individuals.
 She also assisted ICADV with the implementation of $2.5 million dollars in domestic violence bonus funds from Indiana Housing Community Development Agency allocated to ten subrecipients throughout Indiana.

 Mickler’s experience also includes serving as Director of the Domestic Violence and Sexual Assault Program at Family Service Association of Kokomo, Indiana.
+This is an emergency role than that of domestic violence defense attorneys.
 This role included the operation of a 24/7 emergency crisis shelter for individuals fleeing domestic violence, sexual assault and human trafficking.
 While in this role, Mickler researched and wrote grants to sustain ongoing operations.

 Mickler holds a Bachelor of Arts in Psychology and a Master of Public Management from Indiana University, Kokomo.
 She was the 2019 recipient of the Women’s Champion of Success Award from the Kokomo Chamber of Commerce.